icinvt/liquid-sectionrendering-sample/README.md

 # liquid-sectionrendering-sample
 A simple sample of Shopify's section rendering API.
 You can check it out in the custom liquid of the DAWN theme.
+The inventory display is updated every 5 seconds.

 1)